DelegateIt/GatorCore/README.md

 The general work flow for setting up the environment is this:
  1. Install Docker
  2. Clone this repo then `cd` into it
+ 3. run `setupenv.py db` to create the docker iamge and container for the database
- 3. run `setupenv.py api /path/to/api/source/code` to create the docker image and container for the api
+ 4. run `setupenv.py api /path/to/api/source/code` to create the docker image and container for the api

 To start the api run:
 ```